ohchon/ohchon.github.io/README.md

 Above all, the reason why I created this repository or blog is for me.

-I made it to remind myself of what I have experienced and learned and use it when needed.
+I made it to remind myself of what I have experienced and learned and to use it when needed.

 Currently, it is not pretty and there are not many posts, but I will update and develop it every day.